awslabs/aws-deployment-framework/docs/user-guide.md

          └──────│   local.auto.tfvars <-- this file contains variables related to account 222222222222
      ```

+5. Define the desired `TERRAFORM_VERSION` in the buildspec.yml file  as shown in the sample-terraform example
-5. Push to your terraform ADF repository, for example the sample-terraform one.
+6. Push to your terraform ADF repository, for example the sample-terraform one.
-6. Pipeline contains a manual approval step between terraform plan and terraform apply.
+7. Pipeline contains a manual approval step between terraform plan and terraform apply.
 Confirm to proceed.

 Terraform state files are stored in the regional S3 buckets in the deployment account.
 One state file per account/region/module is created.